juanroldan1989/10K-users-for-10M-records/README.md

 flask           | [2024-10-12 13:06:24 +0000] [7] [INFO] Booting worker with pid: 7
 flask           | [2024-10-12 13:06:24 +0000] [8] [INFO] Booting worker with pid: 8
 ```

+# Contribute

+Got **something interesting** you'd like to **add or change**?
+Please feel free to [Open a Pull Request](https://github.com/juanroldan1989/10K-users-for-10M-records/pulls)

+If you want to say **thank you** and/or support the active development of `10K Users for 10M records`:

+1. Add a [GitHub Star](https://github.com/juanroldan1989/10K-users-for-10M-records/stargazers) to the project.
+2. Tweet about the project [on your Twitter](https://twitter.com/intent/tweet?text=Hey%20I've%20just%20discovered%20this%20cool%20app%20on%20Github%20by%20@JhonnyDaNiro%20-%10K%20Users%2010M&url=https://github.com/juanroldan1989/10K-users-for-10M-records/&via=Github).
+3. Write a review or tutorial on [Medium](https://medium.com), [Dev.to](https://dev.to) or personal blog.